• Menu

 A Picture Postcard Port – Akaroa, New Zealand

-A Waterfall Pouring Into the Sound - Fjordland, New Zealand
+Many Tiny Islands in the Sound - Fjordland, New Zealand

-A Waterfall Pouring Into the Sound – Fjordland, New Zealand
+Many Tiny Islands in the Sound – Fjordland, New Zealand

 We encountered two small pods of Hectors out in the ocean, both of which were showing positive signs of interaction, so into the very chilly water we went.
 Unfortunately, it seemed though that for as much as they liked the boat, as soon as people got into the water, they would retreat to a distance from us.
 After about 15 minutes in the water, our guide and captain pulled us back into the vessel.
 We were fortunate to see them from the boat and got a few pictures and video, but the first pass was not successful.